riopapa/SaveHere/README.md

 ## Permission Required

-For simplicity, I did not fully implement the following permission process
 - WRITE_EXTERNAL_STORAGE (save captured image)
 - ACCESS_FINE_LOCATION (get GPS information)
+For simplicity, I did not fully implement the following permission process

-These permission should be applied by manual application setting for now.
+These permission should be applied by yourself.
-Later I'll add permission process.

 ## Source in github

-Application source can be downlowed from [my github][1].
+Application source can be downloaded from [my github][1].

 [1]: https://github.com/riopapa/SaveHere